-Covered Services In-Network Out-of-Network Family Planning and Maternity You Pay You Pay Maternity Care routine prenatal and postnatal office visits Covered in full 40% coinsurance after you meet the deductible delivery (hospital charges) After you meet the deductible, you pay \$150 per confinement copay, then 10% coinsurance After you meet the deductible, you pay \$150 per confinement copay, then 40% coinsurance Lactation Support Services (services available during pregnancy or post-partum) Covered in full 40% coinsurance after you meet the deductible up to 6 visits for lactation counseling services per 12 months Important Note: Additional visits are covered as physician's office visits, subject to the applicable deductible, coinsurance and/or copay Voluntary Sterilization • physician's office \$20 copay per visit after you meet the deductible (member deductible and copay waived for tubal ligation) 40% coinsurance after you meet the deductible • outpatient facility 10% coinsurance after you meet the deductible (member deductible and coinsurance waived for tubal ligation) 40% coinsurance after you meet the deductible Infertility Services If eligible, covered services incl ude: cause of infert treatment of the underlying ility oductive technologies Infertility services are subject to across all FCPS self-insured plan Bulletins for more information of a \$100,000 lifetime maximum ns.
-Refer to the Clinical Policy • physician's office \$20 copay per visit after you meet the deductible 40% coinsurance after you meet the deductible outpatient facility 10% coinsurance after you meet the deductible 40% coinsurance after you meet the deductible
+Covered Services In-Network You Pay Out-of-Network You Pay Family Planning and Maternity Tou ray Tou ray Maternity Care routine prenatal and postnatal office visits Covered in full 40% coinsurance after you meet the deductible delivery (hospital charges) After you meet the deductible, you pay \$150 per confinement copay, then 10% coinsurance After you meet the deductible, you pay \$150 per confinement copay, then 40% coinsurance Lactation Support Services (services available during pregnancy or post-partum) Covered in full 40% coinsurance after you meet the deductible up to 6 visits for lactation counseling services per 12 months Important Note: Additional visits are covered as physician's office visits, subject to the applicable deductible, coinsurance and/or copay Voluntary Sterilization • physician's office \$20 copay per visit after you meet the deductible (member deductible and copay waived for tubal ligation) 40% coinsurance after you meet the deductible • outpatient facility 10% coinsurance after you meet the deductible (member deductible and coinsurance waived for tubal ligation) 40% coinsurance after you meet the deductible Infertility Services If eligible, covered services incl ude: diagnosis and treatment of the underlying cause of infertility advanced reproductive technologies Infertility services are subject to a \$100,000 lifetime maximum across all FCPS self-insured plans.
+Refer to the Clinical Policy Bulletins for more information on covered services. • physician's office \$20 copay per visit after you meet the deductible 40% coinsurance after you meet the deductible outpatient facility 10% coinsurance after you meet the deductible 40% coinsurance after you meet the deductible